sensei-hacker/inavwiki/Features-safe-to-add-and-remove-to-fit-your-needs..md

 ## GPS protocols

-iNav supports 4 different GPS protocols.
+INAV supports 4 different GPS protocols.
 Default on F1 targets is only Ublox enabled.

 The four protocols are defined in the common.h file inside main target folder.